SebastiaanVanHassel/BSO-toolbox/code_sebastiaan/README_sebastiaan.md

 *	“cf.txt”

 #### User-defined parameters
 Parameters exist in both GAs that can be changed by the user.
-The default values for this example are listed below.
+The default values for following example are listed below.

 For GA1:
 * initial Population (N)   = 512